 Brokerage events allows clients to have pre-arranged meetings with several potential future partners for instance in the preparation of a Horizon 2020 project.
 This note gives best practices to participate to EEN brokerage events but almost all advices are also applicable to non-EEN brokerage events.
-This note is targeting NCPs themselves.
+This guide is targeting NCPs themselves when registering to a brokerage event.
 This other version of the note is targeting any potential applicants for applicant calls.